 Among other cells, a galvanic cell is a type of electrochemical cell.
 It is used to supply electric current by making the transfer of electrons through a redox reaction.
 A galvanic cell is an exemplary idea of how energy can be harnessed using simple reactions between a few given elements.
 It is amazing to study how a galvanic cell can be set up and utilized to obtain energy.

 Explaining in the most simple terms, a galvanic cell acts as a device in which simultaneous oxidation and reduction reactions take place.
-These reactions are used to convert the chemical energy into electrical energy, which can be utilized for any commercial purposes.
+These reactions are used to convert chemical energy into electrical energy, which can be utilized for any commercial purpose.

 Salt bridge: The connecting bridge or medium that allows a redox reaction to take place.